 A gambling problem generally has 2 key features.
 One is impaired control.
 This means not being able to stick to limits of the amount of money and/or time that is spent gambling.
 The second feature is that the gambling causes personal emotional, financial, relationship or legal problems (negative life consequences).

-Gambling problems not only impact the person who is gambling but also frequently cause distress for family and friends.
-Gambling problems can be mild or quite severe and often worsen over time.
+Gambling problems not only impact the person who is gambling but also frequently cause distress for family, friends, and co-workers.
+And a gambling problem can become an addiction.

 Gambling problems were initially recognized as an impulse control disorder but have recently been reclassified by the American Psychiatric Association as an addiction.